Amrit Kaur: Health Minister

 After India's independence, Amrit Kaur became part of Jawaharlal Nehru's first Cabinet; she was the first woman to hold Cabinet rank, serving for ten years.
 In January 1949, she was appointed a Dame of the Order of Saint John (DStJ).
 She was assigned the Ministry of Health.
 In 1950, she was elected the president of World Health Assembly.
 As Health Minister, Kaur led a major campaign to fight the spread of malaria in India.
 She also led the campaign to eradicate tuberculosis and was the driving force behind the largest B.C.G vaccination programme in the world.
-In 1956, Kaur was awarded with an honorary degree of Doctor of Laws by the Princeton University.
+In 1956, Kaur was awarded an honorary degree of Doctor of Laws by the Princeton University.

 Kaur believed that the only proper method of birth control was continence, and promoted the rhythm method of birth control in India.
 Government money was not spent on contraceptives, and instead women were given beads to keep track of "safe" days (green) and "baby" days (black).
 Some women refused to use the beads, believing that only cows should wear that kind of bead, while others were embarrassed or believed that the beads would guarantee against conception.

 Kaur was also instrumental in founding the Indian Council of Child Welfare.
 Kaur served as the Chairperson of the Indian Red Cross society for fourteen years.
 During her leadership, the Indian Red Cross did a number of pioneering works in the hinterlands of India.
 She served on the boards of governmental bodies aimed at fighting tuberculosis and leprosy.
 She started the Amrit Kaur College of Nursing and the National Sports Club of India.

 Rajkumari Amrit Kaur played a key role in the development of College of Nursing, New Delhi (established in 1946), Government of India renamed the college as Rajkumari Amrit Kaur College of Nursing in her honor.

 From 1957 until her death in 1964, she remained a member of Rajya Sabha.
 Between 1958 and 1963 Kaur was the president of the All-India Motor Transport Congress in Delhi.
 Until her death, she continued to hold the presidencies of the All India Institute of Medical Sciences, the Tuberculosis Association of India, and the St. John's Ambulance Corps.
 She also was awarded the Rene Sand Memorial Award, and was named TIME Magazine's Woman of the Year in 1947.